waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Puzzle & Hypothesis Log
 ### A. Active Hypotheses
 - **Pokemon Mansion B1F:** The basement floor, accessible via stairs on 3F, likely holds the SECRET KEY.
 Hypothesis: The key is guarded by a trainer or hidden behind a puzzle.
 Test: Fully explore B1F.
+Conclusion: TBD.

-Conclusion: TBD.### B. Solved Puzzles & Confirmed Mechanics
+### B. Solved Puzzles & Confirmed Mechanics
 - **Pokemon Mansion Puzzle (All Floors):** The mansion uses an 'alternating doors' system controlled by switches.

-  - **1F Switch (3, 6):** Toggles eastern gates (17, 8/18, 8).
-(Confirmed T53360)
+  - **1F Switch (3, 6):** Toggles the western gates at (17, 8/18, 8).
+(Confirmed T53644)
   - **2F Switch (3, 12):** Toggles northern gates (10, 5/6) and southern gates (8, 23/24).
 (Confirmed T52787)
   - **3F Switch (11, 6):** Toggles central gates (16, 5/6) and southern gates (16, 11/12).
 (Confirmed T52735)
 - **Saffron Gym Puzzle:** Path to Sabrina was blocked until Silph Co. was cleared, which unlocked the correct teleporter path.
 (Confirmed T51442)